lcpilling/gwasRtools/README.md

 ## get_loci()
 Determine loci from a GWAS summary statistics file.
 Use distance from lead significant SNP to estimate independent loci in GWAS summary stats [default distance = 500kb].
-By default, the HLA region is treated is one continuous locus due to the complex LD.
+The HLA region can be treated as one continuous locus by setting `exclude_hla` to TRUE.
 Uses -log10(p) derived from BETA/SE so does not need P as input.
 Example below with default input:

 ```r